Barbitistes serricauda

-Barbitistes serricauda, also known as Common Saw Bush Cricket, is a species belonging to the family Tettigoniidae subfamily Phaneropterinae.
+Barbitistes serricauda, also known as the common saw bush cricket, is a species belonging to the family Tettigoniidae subfamily Phaneropterinae.
 It is found in most of Europe.
 The imagines can be found from July to September on sunny forest edges and shrubs.
 They are mostly nocturnal.

 Distribution

 This species is present in Spain, Andorra, France, Belgium, Luxembourg, Germany, Switzerland, Liechtenstein, Italy, Austria, Czech Republic, Slovenia, Hungary, Croatia, Bosnia and Hercegovina, Montenegro, Serbia and Romania.However, it may also be present in Slovakia and Albania, but there were no confirmed records from these countries.